Low Rank Adaptation: Reduce the Cost of Model Fine-Tuning

 [Feature Image] An instructor explains low rank adaptation to a room of learners.

-Low rank adaptation (LoRA) refers to a method for retraining an existing large language model (LLM) for high performance at specific tasks.
+Low rank adaptation (LoRA) is a method for retraining an existing large language model (LLM) for high performance at specific tasks.
 By reducing the training parameters required to retrain a model, LoRA makes it faster and more memory-efficient to fine-tune LLMs.
-Low rank adaptation reduces the time and resources needed to train large language models for purposes like computer vision, natural language processing (NLP), and recommendation systems.
+Low rank adaptation minimizes the time and resources needed to train large language models for computer vision, natural language processing (NLP), and recommendation systems.

-Learn more about low rank adaptation and how it works, then explore careers where you can use LoRA to retrain large language models.
+Learn more about low rank adaptation, how it works, and explore careers where you can use LoRA to retrain large language models.

 Low rank adaptation is a faster and more efficient way of training large language models and other neural networks.
 The training process for a neural network is time-consuming and resource-heavy.
-You must fine-tune the model if you want to use a foundational model like Google Gemini or ChatGPT for a specific task.
-Instead of starting from scratch, you can use low-rank adaptation to lower the resources required to fine-tune a model, making it faster and more memory-efficient.
+You must fine-tune the model to use a foundational model like Google Gemini or ChatGPT for a specific task.
+Instead of starting from scratch, you can use low rank adaptation to lower the resources required to fine-tune a model, making it faster and more memory-efficient.

 How does low rank adaptation work?